 - Mapping of successful women-led firms including those that are already exporting successfully, that have the potential to integrate some of the SMEs identified in the mapping exercise into their value chains.

 -Mentoring and technical assistance: Mentoring by successful women entrepreneurs and targeted technical assistance, as needed, will help prepare the selected SMEs to integrate competitively into value chains.

 The OAS Office of Trade together with the NGO Light Years IP, Caribbean Export and the Caribbean Chamber of Industry and Commerce (CAIC) is undertaking a program to promote the export of intellectual property of Caribbean products with high intangible value (with the financial support of CIDA/Canada).
 See the publication “IP Value Capture: Caribbean Opportunities for Higher Income”

 Promoting the use of ICT and Internet resources

-The Office of Trade offers with the Portal of the Americas an online course to train public -private institutions that support micro, small and medium enterprises (MSMEs) and/or participating MSME entrepreneurs on the use of information technologies (ICTs), mainly Internet and social media to enhance the business potential of these companies and improve their access to new markets.
+The TED Section offers with the Portal of the Americas an online course in Spanish and English (with the cooperation of the University of the West Indies) to train public -private institutions that support micro, small and medium enterprises (MSMEs) and/or participating MSME entrepreneurs on the use of information technologies (ICTs), mainly Internet and social media to enhance the business potential of these companies and improve their access to new markets.

 3 - Institutional Strengthening

 Institutional Strengthening projects seek to increase the effectiveness and reach of MSME support institutions.
-Based on the sharing of successful experiences, including institutional models using public-private-academia partnerships, a growing number of countries, assisted by the Office of Trade, have established or expanded innovative programs strengthening the capacity of their institutions to provide the services required to ensure the development of the vibrant and competitive MSME sector.
-Read more...
+Based on the sharing of successful experiences, including institutional models using public-private-academia partnerships, a growing number of countries, assisted by the TED Section, have established or expanded innovative programs strengthening the capacity of their institutions to provide the services required to ensure the development of the vibrant and competitive MSME sector.